fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 The script uses a checkerboard as a reference to see deformations in the lens.
 The information can be saved to a file to use in later references.

 #### Calibration in ROS
 To begin the calibration in ROS you first put the robot in front of the calibration board.
-Then run the command: roslaunch qr_localizer calibrate.launch
+Then run the command:$ roslaunch qr_localizer calibrate.launch
 Drive the robot around while keeping the camera pointed to the calibration board.
 CLick on the image and press the a button to stop the calibration.
 Now it will calculate the camera veriables and store these to be used for the localization.

 #### _From calibration import cameraCalibration_